Explore 1.5M+ audiobooks & ebooks free for days

 Not yet, Mooney told her.
 You’ve got a little break before they get here.
 Go on back and enjoy yourself while you can.
 You know what it will be like when they get here.
 The two shared a smile, and then Mooney moved away to answer a question from one of his barmaids.

 Piper headed to the back room, dodging a tourist with extended arms, no doubt exaggerating his fishing catch from earlier in the day.
 Everyone at Mooney’s seemed to be in good spirits, and that was the way he liked it.
 Laughter and talk almost drowned out the band playing.
-As Piper walked, she noticed a few people she knew and smiled a greeting to them.
+As Piper walked, she noticed a few people she knew and smiled a greeting at them.
 Then she saw a man sitting quietly in the corner by himself, nursing a beer.
-He was an older man with a slightly balding head, glasses taped together at the nose piece and a pointed goatee.
+He was an older man with a slightly balding head, glasses taped together at the nose piece, and a pointed goatee.
 There was something familiar about him, but Piper couldn't quite place it.
 Before she could give it any further thought, she heard her name called out from the background, and her attention was diverted.

 As if a magnet pulled her head, Piper looked at the table that held the cake and a pile of gifts.
 She was searching for a large round box, distinctive in shape.
 She knew exactly what it was when she saw it.
 For as long as Piper could remember, there had always been a large box sitting next to her birthday cake.
 She knew she would find a fantastic hat inside that box, and nestled under the hat was sure to be a pair of shoes to drool over.
 As a child, the hat and shoes had been cute and fun.
 When she hit her teen years, the cute sandals had turned to high heels and had remained that way ever since.
 The hats had gone from being sweet to sassy and frivolous.
-Her father had started the tradition when she was just a child and when she got married her husband continue the tradition.
+Her father had started the tradition when she was just a child and when she got married, her husband continue the tradition.
 Twenty years ago, when her husband passed away, her Mothers had taken over.
 There was a wall at her home that was lined with hats she'd saved from over the years.
 The shoes had come and gone, but not the hats.
 She breathed a sigh of relief when she saw the box, as if something magical had happened.
 She had always felt her birthday wouldn't be complete without a hat box, or that something would go horribly wrong.
 Piper wasn't sure why she felt this way, but she was relieved to see the box.

 There's the birthday girl.